Dennis9990/easyvest/README.md

 # Easy Vest

 ### What is this?
 A simple script that gives you a vest when executing the /vest command.
-I've added an animation to make it look more realistic.
+Before giving you the vest it checks if your ped is male or female.
+I’ve added an animation to make it look more realistic.

-### V1.1 uses a skinchanger native.
-Make sure to download and add skinchanger as well or easy vest won't work.

 ### Functions
 - /vest puts on or removes a vest

+Putting a vest on refills your armor bar to 100& Removing a vest drops it back to 50%

 ### Installation
 - Download the resource and drop it to your resource folder.